tamirscherf/Rat_features_extraction/Train_net/README.md

 [![](http://img.youtube.com/vi/kqMZotVtYfY/0.jpg)](http://www.youtube.com/watch?v=kqMZotVtYfY)

 ### train_net.m
-This function trains one net or more, and allows changing desired parameters of the net.
+This function trains one net or more nets, and allows changing desired parameters of those nets.
 It contains two architectures: ResNet and Custom.
-It create all the validation for each net, graphs and video, and saves the net and those validations of it in a unique folder.
+It generates all the validation files for each net(graphs and video), and saves the net and the files in a unique folder.

 ### F_One_regression_layer.m
 Because of the cyclic output and due to the fact there were not any built in loss function for this output, I implement a squared loss